 - And more.

 SeedProd also has landing page blocks dedicated to WooCommerce stores, including add-to-cart buttons, checkout, shopping cart, and flexible product grids.
-This means you can easily create a versatile product, cart, product pages, and checkout pages for your eCommerce store without hiring a developer.
+This means you can easily create versatile product, cart, and checkout pages for your eCommerce store without hiring a developer.
+You can also use SeedProd to customize your WooCommerce shop page using the same drag-and-drop approach.

-With that in mind, let’s look at how to customize the WooCommerce checkout page with SeedProd’s landing page builder.
+With that in mind, let’s look at how to customize the WooCommerce checkout page with SeedProd.

-The first step to optimizing your checkout is getting started with SeedProd and downloading the plugin to your computer.
-There is a free version of this plugin available; however, to access SeedProd’s WooCommerce integration features, you’ll need at least a SeedProd Elite Plan.
+The first step is to get started with SeedProd and download the plugin to your computer.
+To access SeedProd’s WooCommerce integration features, you’ll need at least a SeedProd Pro Plan.

 After downloading SeedProd, you need to install and activate the plugin on your WordPress website.
 You can follow these steps to install a WordPress plugin if you need help.